Board of Directors

-As the eldest of four children Dawn learned at a young age the benefits of being in a team and the rewards of working together to achieve a common goal.
-In 1962, Dawn gained employment as a Telephonist/Typist at Munmorah Power Station with the Electricity Commission of NSW from 1963 for ten years.
-During this time Dawn became involved in a number of state, regional and community organisations.
-Dawn married Peter Hooper in 1972 and they have two children, and much later three grandchildren.
+As the eldest of four children, Dawn learned at a young age the benefits of being in a team and the rewards of working together to achieve a common goal.
+In 1962, Dawn was employed as a telephonist/typist at Munmorah Power Station with the Electricity Commission of NSW, staying 10 years.
+During this time, Dawn became involved in a number of state, regional and community organisations.
+Dawn married Peter Hooper in 1972 and they have two children and and three grandchildren.

-In 1979 Dawn, with a group of women formed “Marian’s Place” which later became Wyong Neighbourhood Centre.
-Initially relying on volunteers to run a drop-in Centre and craft group.
-Between 1979 and 1995 Dawn took up part-time employment with Aubrey Brown Partners, a Law Firm.
-From 1999 Dawn was employed by WorkWise Inc a Central Coast training and employment service and continued to work there when it merged with BreakThru until 2015, when she chose to retire.
+In 1979, Dawn joined a group of local women to form’Marian’s Place’, which later became Wyong Neighbourhood Centre.
+Initially, it was a volunteer-run drop-in centre and craft group.
+Between 1979 and 1995, Dawn also took up part-time employment with Aubrey Brown Partners, a law firm.
+From 1999, Dawn was employed by WorkWise Inc, a Central Coast training and employment service which later merged with BreakThru.
+In 2015, Dawn chose to retire.

 Carolyn Richardson – Treaurer

-Carolyn has a Bachelor of Business majoring in Accounting and moved to the Central Coast from Queensland in 2011.
-Since the move she started an accounting business servicing individuals, small business and investors.
-She loves her business and the opportunities it presents and feels rewarded by her clients.
+Carolyn has a Bachelor of Business majoring in Accounting.
+She moved to the Central Coast from Queensland in 2011.
+Since the move, Carolyn started an accounting business servicing individuals, small business and investors.
+She loves her business and the opportunities it presents, and feels rewarded by her clients.

-On a more personal and fun note, she loves to spread her wings and camp whenever she finds the time.
+On a more personal and fun note, Carolyn loves to spread her wings and camp whenever she finds the time.